weixelbaumer/abinator/README.md

 ## Requirements:

-* Linux, Apache, MySql server
+* Linux, Apache, PHP, SQL
 * PECL stats package (http://pecl.php.net/package/stats)
 * Knowledge of SQL
 * Access to database with BI data (incl. some concept of users with a unique id)